pypa/pipenv/RELEASING.md

 ## Check Spelling in Documentation

 Pipenv now leverages `sphinxcontrib.spelling` to help ensure documentation does not contain typographical mistakes.
-To validate documentation, please make sure to rebuild an rectify any documentation issues before pushing the new release:
+To validate documentation, please make sure to rebuild and rectify any documentation issues before pushing the new release:

 ```console
 $ pipenv shell